Yost Ice Arena Guide for Guests with a Disability

 The Public Will Call ticket window is located in the NW lobby of Yost Ice Arena.
 The will call window opens at 1.5 hours prior to the puck drop and will remain open until the end of the 2nd period.

 Accessible restrooms are located on the first level in the NE, NW and SE lobbies.
 On second floor, they are adjacent to the seating locations: NE - women's restroom; NW - men's restroom.

-Accessible (wheelchair) seating is located on the ice level of Yost, in front of sections: 1, 8, 16, 22, and the NE and NW corners of the second level.
-Each is indicated on the map as the light blue highlighted areas.
+Accessible (wheelchair) seating is located in the NE-Section 22, SE-Sections 16-17, NW-Sections 1-2 and SW-Sections 6-7 on the ice surface on the first level of Yost Ice Arena, and the NE and NW corners of the second level.
+Each are indicated on the map as the light blue highlighted areas.

 Likewise, a person who has ticket(s) in wheelchair accessible seating and transfers them to a patron who does not need such seating must bring in their tickets to the Athletic Ticket Office by 4 p.m. the day of the game to exchange their tickets for non-handicap seating.

 - Seats Reserved Exclusively for Individuals with Disabilities -- No season or individual game tickets will be sold or exchanged to guests without disabilities (other than non-disabled companions of wheelchair users) in any wheelchair accessible or companion seating.
 Persons who purchase season tickets in the wheelchair accessible and companion seating will be subject to verification of need for a wheelchair accessible seating location.

 The University of Michigan welcomes your comments and concerns regarding the accessibility of our campus for persons with disabilities.
 Please feel free to contact the University's ADA Coordinator with your comments by calling (734) 763-0235; emailing firstname.lastname@example.org; or completing the accessibility concerns form at www.hr.umich.edu/ability/report.html.